KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ```
 cd /data/paper_repository
 ```
-### 4. Clone ITHACA-FV inside the container (only if not pre-installed)
+### 4. Clone ITHACA-FV inside the container
-Using `find / -type d -name "ITHACA-FV" 2>/dev/null` to see where ITHACA is installed `/usr/dir/ITHACA-FV`
+The container already includes a precompiled ITHACA-FV in `/usr/dir/ITHACA-FV` you can check it via `find / -type d -name "ITHACA-FV" 2>/dev/null`.
+But it is better to clone and compile the own version (for development or persistence) to the mounted `/data/paper_repository` directory.
+`/usr/lib/ITHACA-FV` is part of the container’s filesystem — changes here will be lost when the container is removed.
+`/data/ITHACA-FV` is bind-mounted to the host machine — changes here will persist between container runs.
 ```
 git clone --depth 1 https://github.com/ITHACA-FV/ITHACA-FV
 ```